FRAMverse/coding-practices/README.md

 #### Tips

 -   We have a [template YAML header](https://github.com/FRAMverse/snippets/blob/main/R/markdown-and-quarto/custom-yaml-header.Rmd) for quarto / rmarkdown files that includes some useful settings for readability, and gives a WDFW flavored header when combined with [this style guide](https://github.com/FRAMverse/snippets/blob/main/R/markdown-and-quarto/style.css).
+This is also added with `framrsquared::initialize_project()`
 -   using `if(interactive())` allows you to write code that behaves differently when being compiled for a report than when its being run interactively.
 This can be useful when developing parameterized reports, as the parameters will live in the YAML header, which is not run in interactive mode.

 ## R Practices

 - for maximum compatibility, use dashes rather than spaces or underscores in file names. $\LaTeX$, which is sometimes used as a part of Rmarkdown and Quarto documents, does not like spaces or underscores.
-This is most relevant when creating image files that may be loaded into reports.
+This is most relevant when creating image files that may be loaded into $\LaTeX$ reports.

 - Ensure that your code is reproducible by never saving / loading the environment.
 Scripts should include code to read in relevant files, and can save key objects for re-use later.
 In Rstudio, go to `Tools > Global Options` and in the `General` section, make sure that "Restore .Rdata into workspace on startup" is NOT checked, and make sure that "Save workspace to .Rdata on exit:" dropdown is set to "Never"